Saturday, April 27, 2024

 Since August of 2016, thanks to our own Captain Treadmill, I have diligently put in mile after mile.
 Actually, I had agreed to The Buck Fifty a month before, but didn't start running till a month later (and a full decade since I had run at all) - thanks procrastination!
 After some initial cursing directed at Mark, I did it willingly and have enjoyed nearly every minute despite the weather, how I was feeling, lack of sunlight or time.
 Or when Mark then skipped out on the first Buck Fifty after getting us all involved to take a cruise - schmuck ;)

-I made new friends, rekindled old friendships, set PRs, chased down nemesis', climbed ridiculous elevation, lost, won & lost some more & ran on humid jungle-like trails of Costa Rica.
+I made new friends, rekindled old friendships, set PRs, chased down nemesis', climbed ridiculous elevation, lost, won & lost some more & ran on the humid jungle-like trails of Costa Rica.

 Attempted & crushed the half marathon (1:23:54), conquered "The Hillbilly" (Gary K. Fetherolf's definition of running the Friday/Saturday Buck Fifty followed by the Athen's Half Marathon that Sunday) and even saw Lauren get interested and begin running as well (I think she was bored always being the chauffeur & cheerleader).